sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/supplemental.md

    The new infrastructure in Sage for this might help reinforce the dissemination, availability, ease of use.
    * We need a timeline!
    * "Editorial Board" - this is one for AIM it appears.
+(David F brought this to the attention of Kent Morrison)

 = Evaluation =